jfaleiro/datasciencepatterns/ReproducibleResearch/index.md

 ## Measure of Uncertainty

-Use best predictor found above
+Use best predictor found above:

 ```r